CS3219-AY2223S1/cs3219-project-ay2223s1-g22/project-report/README.md

 For each service, we have defined the infrastructure components required in separate Terraform module configuration files:

-- to add, modify or remove a component for a service, the team would modify its module configuration file
+- To add, modify or remove a component for a service, the team would modify its module configuration file
 - A request would then be made to Terraform to update the infrastructure:
   - deploy component(s) added to the configuration file.
   - re-deploy any component(s) whose configurations have been modified